LENSHOOD/lenshood.github.io/source/_posts/2020-summary.md

 With the continuous improving of my coding skills, I figure that the software fundamental knowledge become more and more important.
 Algorithm, operation system, database, network, jvm... none of them can be ignored.
 Hence I believe reading is the best way to learn them.

-In 2020, I read a few number of books, which contains *Refactor*, *JVM in depth*, *The design and source code of Redis*, *Java concurrency in practice*, *The architecture of large website*.
+In 2020, I only read a few number of books, which contains *Refactor*, *JVM in depth*, *The design and source code of Redis*, *Java concurrency in practice*, *The architecture of large website*.
 But the good things is all of them are so helpful to me, I learned a lot in the books.

 I hope I can read more books at 2021 than 2020, after all 2000 Yuan can buy many books thanks to the cheap book market in China.
 And the topic of book I wish can be closed to database, algorithm and architecture.